No. 1 Gamecocks stay perfect in showdown win over No. 3 LSU

-Boston, South Carolina’s career record holder with 76 games in double-figure points and rebounds, also came up short with of that standard.
-Not that it matter twice blocked Reese’s shots in the third quarter as South Carolina took control for good.
+Boston, South Carolina’s career record holder with 76 games in double figure points and rebounds, also came up short with of that standard.
+Not that it mattered as she twice blocked Reese’s shots in the third quarter as South Carolina took control for good.

 Reese held her hands up, wondering where the foul was as she sat on the court.